-- students are above the state average in overall achievement. - student achievement below the state average. - but do not advance as much yearly as their comparisons. - whose students' achievement is lower than the state average at the end of a school year.
+- > High Growth-High Achievement: schools that exceed the growth of their local options and whose students are above the state average in overall achievement. - > High Growth-Low Achievement: schools that exceed the growth of their local options but with overall student achievement below the state average. - Low Growth-High Achievement: schools whose students exceed the state average on achievement but do not advance as much yearly as their comparisons. - > Low Growth-Low Achievement: schools with lower academic growth than their local alternatives and whose students' achievement is lower than the state average at the end of a school year.